cameronjacoby/dart/README.md

 ## Motivation

-The motivation for this project is to provide a platform to easily search and discover tech jobs by location and category.
+The motivation for this project is to provide a platform to easily search and discover tech jobs by role and location.

 ## Built With: